How To Prep Garlic For Cooking

 Prepping the Garlic for Sage Butter Sauce

-Doing a little research, I found out when you are working with a young clove of garlic, the germ is small and tender.
-But as the garlic matures, the germ grows larger, turns green and can become quite bitter.
+Doing a little research, I found out that when you are working with a young clove of garlic, the germ is small and tender.
+But as the garlic matures, the germ grows larger, turns green, and can become quite bitter.

-Have you ever looked in your the drawer you store your garlic and noticed some of the cloves have green sprouts popping out them?
+Have you ever looked in the drawer you store your garlic and noticed some of the cloves have green sprouts popping out of them?
 These are the best candidates for removing the germ.

 Technique for Prepping Garlic Before Cooking